sourcehut-mirrors/chawan/doc/config.md

 <tr>
 <td>rewrite-url</td>
 <td>JavaScript function</td>
-<td>A JavaScript function Chawan will pass the URL to.
-If a new URL is
+<td>A JavaScript function Chawan will pass the site's URL object to.
+If
-returned, it will replace the old one.</td>
+a new URL is returned, or the URL object is modified in any way, Chawan will transparently redirect the user to this new URL.</td>
 </tr>

 <tr>